trogers-twilio/teamview-filter/README.md

 ## Plugin for customizing Teams View Filter

-This plugin allows you to add and customize filters on Teams View dashboard.
+This plugin allows you to add and customize filters for filtering on managers, skills, locations on Teams View dashboard.
+Please refer the screenshots below :

 ## Requirements